entangled/mkdocs-plugin/docs/index.md

 This plugin bundles functionality for literate programming with Entangled.

 - Annotate code blocks with titles.
-- Run entangled as part of `mkdocs serve` cycle

 ### Annotate code blocks
 The default markdown syntax that Entangled supports has fenced code blocks as follows